Healthy foods come in all shapes and sizes. They’re both nutritious and flavorful.

 The truth is, the right types of grains offer some spectacular health benefits.

-This ancient grain is high in protein and fiber, as well as lysine, an amino acid that many vegetables and other grains lacks.
-(1)
+According to NewCROP, this ancient grain is high in protein and fiber, as well as lysine, an amino acid that many vegetables and other grains lacks.

 Bulgur is a good source of plant-based protein and is also high in fiber, iron, manganese, and magnesium.

-Wild rice has many health benefits.
+Wild rice has many health benefits, NewCROP adds.
 It provides more protein, fiber, and B vitamins per serving than brown rice.
-(4)

-Oats have long been known to improve heart health, but they also provide healthy fats, protein, and antioxidants which studies show have anti-cancer, anti-inflammatory, and anti-allergic properties.
-(5)
+Oats have long been known to improve heart health, but they also provide healthy fats, protein, and antioxidants which studies show have anti-inflammatory, and anti-allergic properties, Michigan State University Extension reports.

 Spelt is a type of wheat that has been cultivated for more than 7,000 years.
-The nutritional content for spelt is similar to that of wheat, spelt has higher levels of niacin, riboflavin, potassium, and copper.
-(6)
+The nutritional content for spelt is similar to that of wheat, spelt has higher levels of niacin, riboflavin, potassium, and copper, according to Washington State University Extension.

 Healthy Foods: FRUITS